Upper Merion Area High School

-Upper Merion Area High School is a comprehensive public high school, operated by the Upper Merion Area School District, in the King of Prussia census-designated place, in Upper Merion Township, Pennsylvania, in the Philadelphia metropolitan area.
+Upper Merion Area High School is a comprehensive public high school, operated by the Upper Merion Area School District, in King of Prussia, Pennsylvania, in Upper Merion Township, Pennsylvania, in the Philadelphia metropolitan area.

-A building project to construct a new high school facility began in the spring of 2020, and is scheduled to be completed in September, 2022.
+A building project to construct a new high school facility began in the spring of 2020, and the building was completed in August, 2022.

 Overview

 Upper Merion Area High School (UMAHS) serves students from three communities: Upper Merion Township, Bridgeport and West Conshohocken boroughs.
 The high school building is located approximately fifteen miles west of Philadelphia.
 Recognizing the importance of long-standing traditions, students at the Upper Merion Area High School are instrumental in continuing to add school spirit opportunities to the already existing traditions.
 These traditions include Fall and Spring spirit weeks, homecoming, appointing Homecoming King and Queen, pep rallies, Diversity Day, and more.
-Students at UMAHS are not only members of the academic student body, but also participate in many extracurricular programs including sports teams, clubs, service learning opportunities, community service, theatre productions, art exhibitions, and student council.
+Students at UMAHS are not only members of the academic student body, but also participate in many extracurricular programs including sports teams, clubs, service learning opportunities, community service, theater productions, art exhibitions, and student council.
 Many of these activities are sponsored and led by UMAHS staff and community members.
 Participation in the numerous clubs and activities supports the notion that students of UMAHS are proud to be part of the “Viking Nation".